1. Overview

 Java objects reside on the heap.
 However, this can occasionally lead to problems such as inefficient memory usage, low performance, and garbage collection issues.
 Native memory can be more efficient in these cases, but using it has been traditionally very difficult and error-prone.

-Java 14 introduces the foreign memory access API to access native memory more securely and efficiently.
+Java 14 introduced the foreign memory access API to access native memory more securely and efficiently.
+Since then, it has evolved through subsequent releases, eventually being unified with the foreign linker API and renamed to the foreign function and memory API in Java 22.

 In this tutorial, we’ll look at this API.